thatbrguy/nerf-tf2/README.md

 I also referred to the COLMAP repository ([colmap/colmap](https://github.com/colmap/colmap)) and their [docs](https://colmap.github.io/) for the camera models and other information that was useful for various parts of this codebase.

 ## 7. License and Citation
-This codebase is licensed under the MIT license.
-If you use this codebase (or parts of it) in your work, please consider citing this repository!
+This repository is licensed under the MIT license.
+If you use this repository (or parts of it) in your work, please consider citing this repository!